ArlindPestisha/ArlindPestisha/README.md

 😄 Pronouns: Human being.

-⚡ Fun fact: If you have said to me 4 years before that I am going to be a software developer I would have laughed in your face very hard and said to you 'are you crazy or what?' but now I love everything about tech and software!
+⚡ Fun fact: If you have said to me 5 years before that I am going to be a software developer I would have laughed in your face very hard and said to you 'are you crazy or what?' but now I love everything about tech and software!

 ---

 My toolbox 🧰

-Tools that I have worked with: HTML, JavaScript(ES6), CSS, React, Vue, GraphQL, Git/GitHub, Next.js, React Native, Gatsby, Figma Design, Storyblock, Contentful, Miro, Notion, Trello.
+Tools that I have worked with: HTML, JavaScript(ES6), CSS, TypeScript, React, Vue, GraphQL, Git/GitHub, Next.js, React Native, Gatsby, Figma Design, Storyblock, Contentful, Miro, Notion, Trello.

 Learning by doing using Scrum framework with the Agile methodology.